 As one of the founding programs, Misericordia University's Nursing Department has been educating students in the field of nursing and serving the healthcare needs of the community for over 90 years.
 Misericordia continues this tradition today by offering a wide variety of programs and a seamless transition allowing students to progress from the undergraduate to graduate, and finally, the doctoral level.

 The Nursing Departments at Misericordia University are an integral part of the College of Health Sciences and Education.
-There is a Graduate Nursing Department and Undergraduate Nursing Department each with a respective Chair.
-The Assistant Dean/Chief Nursing Administrator works with the two chairs to oversee the two departments.
-The nursing faculty supports the mission of the university and the principles of academic excellence, service leadership, and professional preparation which are components of the Trinity of Learning.
+The Assistant Dean/Chief Nurse Administrator, Annette Weiss, PhD, RN, CNE, works in conjunction with the Undergraduate Chair, Darlene Donnelly, PhD, RNC and the Graduate Chair, Pamela Dwyer, DNP, CRNP, NP-C. The nursing faculty supports the mission of the university and the principles of academic excellence, service leadership, and professional preparation which are components of the Trinity of Learning.
 The faculty is committed to providing quality education to its students, based on the values of mercy, service, justice, and hospitality.
 The beliefs serve as the foundation of the nursing curriculum.

 Undergraduate Nursing Department Programs